Nemois-git/nemois_Worker/README.md

 ### Setup and Run

 1. Open the `nemois_Worker.xcodeproj` file in Xcode.
-Xcode will automatically download the `Vapor` dependency specified in the `Package.swift` file.
+Xcode will automatically download the `Vapor` dependency.
 2. Build and run the app (`Cmd + R`).
 3.  **Start the Server:**
     - Navigate to the `Dashboard` tab.